edlai/edlai.github.io/docs/dev/auto/index.md

 ### SSH

-The sample code to use python to perform  firmware upgrading via ssh protocol.
+The sample code shows how to login Server and execute `ls` command.

 ``` python
 #!/usr/bin/env python3